Basit-Perampalli/HIVE-SolutionChallenge/README.md

    npm run dev
    ```

-   This will start the frontend on the default port (usually 3000).
+   This will start the frontend on the default port 5173.
 You can access it by navigating to `http://localhost:5173` in your web browser.